lightward/mechanic-tasks/tasks/auto-remove-a-customer-tag-x-days-after-its-added/README.md

 * [Task script](./script.liquid)

 Use this this task to monitor for the addition of a new customer tag, and to schedule the customer to be untagged some number of days later.
-Useful for temporarily granting access to discounts, or other resources.
+Useful for granting temporary access to discounts, or other resources.

 ## Default options